-Unlike LeBron James and Paul George, DeMarcus Cousins doesn't have a player option in his contract for next season, meaning the four-time All-Star is guaranteed to be a free agent when the clock strikes midnight on July 1.
+Unlike LeBron James and Paul George, DeMarcus Cousins didn't have a player option in his contract for next season, meaning the four-time All-Star automatically became a free agent when the clock struck midnight on July 1.

 Los Angeles Lakers

-In a world where the Lakers aren't able to sign LeBron James and/or Paul George, they could turn to the next tier of free agents, headlined by Cousins.
+Now that the Lakers have reportedly landed LeBron James, they could turn to the next tier of free agents for some support, headlined by Cousins.

 Cousins would replace Brook Lopez in the starting lineup for the Lakers.
-The difference is Cousins is a far superior player than Lopez on both ends of the court, having averaged 25.2 points, 12.9 rebounds, 5.4 assists, 1.6 blocks and 1.6 steals per game this season.
+Cousins is a far superior player to Lopez on both ends of the court, having averaged 25.2 points, 12.9 rebounds, 5.4 assists, 1.6 blocks and 1.6 steals per game this season.

 With those numbers, Cousins would relieve Lonzo Ball, Brandon Ingram and Kyle Kuzma of having to carry a Lakers team that ranked 22nd in offensive efficiency this season.
 It would, however, come at a cost.
 Whereas Lopez had a usage rating of 23.5 percent this season, Cousins' stood at 31.9 percent, giving him the fourth-highest mark in the league behind James Harden, Russell Westbrook and Joel Embiid.

-If Cousins can make a full recovery, his ball dominance wouldn't be a problem for the Lakers because he greatly could accelerate their growth.
-If he can't, it could stunt the growth of their younger players, assuming the Lakers don't move some of them to surround Cousins with more established veterans.
+If Cousins can make a full recovery, his ball dominance wouldn't be a problem for the Lakers because he could accelerate their rise in the West.
+If he can't, it could stunt the growth of their younger players, assuming the Lakers don't move some of them to surround Cousins and James with more established veterans.

-The Wizards don't have the cap space to sign Cousins outright, but a sign-and-trade with the Pelicans remains a possibility if the two sides can come to an agreement that benefits them both.
+The Wizards don't have the cap space to sign Cousins outright, but a sign-and-trade with the Pelicans remains a possibility if the two sides can come to an agreement that benefits both sides.

 For Cousins, suiting up for the Wizards would give him an opportunity to play with John Wall again.
-The two were teammates in their lone season at Kentucky and they form a natural pairing on the court, with Wall being an elite pick-and-roll scorer and Cousins being the rare centre who is as comfortable picking-and-popping as he is picking-and-rolling.
+The two were teammates at Kentucky, and they form a natural pairing on the court, with Wall being an elite pick-and-roll scorer and Cousins being the rare big man who is as comfortable picking-and-popping as he is picking-and-rolling.
 Cousins would be able to help Bradley Beal, too, both as a pick-and-roll partner and a capable playmaker with the ball in his hands who can take some of the attention away from him when he isn't sharing the court with Wall.

 The combination could be what the Wizards need to take the next step following years of falling short in the postseason.